TriplyDB/Documentation/docs/triplydb-js/index.md

 ##### See also

-This function returns various types of objects.
+This method returns various types of objects.
 Each class has different functionalities:

 - See section [`Dataset`](#dataset) for an overview of the methods for dataset objects.
 - See section [`Query`](#query) for an overview of the methods for query objects.